White House Says Donald Trump’s Comment About Slowing Coronavirus Testing Was A Jab At The Media

 While Trump himself hasn’t addressed the comment directly, people in his administration have said that the statement was tongue-in-cheek, in passing, or was meant in jest.

-But McEnany asserted that the president was making the comment as a way to point out that the press doesn’t report on the high number of tests that the United States is conducting.
+However, McEnany asserted that the president was making the comment as a way to point out that the press doesn’t report on the high number of tests that the United States is conducting.

 Earlier in the day, Trump himself was asked about his comments on slowing down testing, but he avoided addressing the specific comments, Mediaite reported.

 “If it did slow down, frankly, I think we’re way ahead of ourselves if you wanna know the truth,” Trump said.
-“We’ve done too good a job because every time we come up with 25 million tests, you’re gonna find more people.”
+“We’ve done too good a job because every time we come up with 25 million tests, you’re gonna find more people,” he added.

 McEnany pushed back on claims that Trump was unhappy with the crowd size of the rally, saying that he was in a good mood and energized after the event.
 She also claimed that the president received positive feedback from numerous people who said that it was one of his best speeches yet.

-Those comments are in contrast to reports that Trump was upset and angry over the surprisingly small crowd size at the rally and the fact that news leaked of several staff members tested positive for coronavirus prior to the rally.
+Those comments are in contrast to reports that Trump was upset and angry over the surprisingly small crowd size at the rally and the fact that news leaked of several staff members testing positive for coronavirus prior to the rally.
 As The Inquisitr previously reported, Trump apparently “fumed” at staffers and there is a possibility that some people might lose their jobs as a result.